syncwerk/syncwerk-server-installer/README.md

-# seafile-server-community_debian-jessie-amd64
+# seafile-server-installer
-This installer script offers a quick and easy way to set up the [Seafile Server Community Edition](http://seafile.com/en/home/) on [Debian Jessie](https://www.debian.org/releases/stable/) (64bit), using MariaDB, Memcached and NGINX as a Reverse Proxy in under 5 minutes.
+These installer scripts offer a quick and easy way to set up the [Seafile Server Community Edition](http://seafile.com/en/home/), using MariaDB, Memcached and NGINX as a Reverse Proxy in under 5 minutes.
 We're also adding an init script that starts Seafile when booting the server.

 ### What's it for?
-Installing the [Seafile Server Community Edition](http://seafile.com/en/home/) on [Debian Jessie](https://www.debian.org/releases/stable/) (64bit) in a standard and more secure manner then the out of the box setup scripts offer.
+Installing the [Seafile Server Community Edition](http://seafile.com/en/home/) on Debian or Ubuntu (64bit) in a standard and more secure manner then the out of the box setup scripts offer.
 Instead of SQLite we're using MariaDB and instead of Gunicorn we're using NGINX.

 ### Why?